Suella Braverman: A timeline of controversies

 Ms Braverman has been a major proponent of the Government’s plans to deport asylum seekers to Rwanda if they cross the Channel in small boats.

-The policy itself has attracted widespread condemnation from human rights groups, with Ms Braverman herself criticised after telling an event at the 2022 Tory conference that it was her “dream” to deport people to Rwanda.
+The policy has attracted widespread condemnation from human rights groups, and Ms Braverman was criticised after telling an event at the 2022 Tory conference that it was her “dream” to deport people to Rwanda.

 – India trade deal, October 2022